 Examples of written syntheses (Go to Links/Reports tab to view reports)

-Rickreall Creek is a tributary to the Willamette River.
-Rickreall Creek is a tributary to the Willamette River.
-Specific issues of this assessment were presence or absence of native steelhead, low-flow water withdrawals from Rickreall Creek, 303(d) listings and water quality, plans for enlargement of a municipal reservoir, agricultural and forested land use, and projected population growth.
-Process included literature research, preparation of a 160-page written document with GIS analyses, and presentations to the public.
+Rickreall Creek–a small, west-side tributary to the Willamette River, Oregon prepared for the Rickreall Watershed Council.
+Issues were presence or absence of native steelhead, low-flow water withdrawals from Rickreall Creek, 303(d) water quality impairments, plans for enlargement of the municipal reservoir, agricultural and forested land use, and projected human population growth.
+The product was a 160-page report with GIS analyses and presentation to the public.
 RickreallAssessment

 Marys River–a medium-size, west-side tributary to the Willamette River, Oregon prepared for the Marys River Watershed Council.
 Issues were fish distributions and whether or not salmon used the Marys River historically, water quality impairments, land use, and future growth.
 A 150-page report with GIS analyses made recommendation for stream and channel restoration.
 See the Links/Report tab to find a link to this doc.

 Quartz Creek–a small tributary to the McKenzie River in the Cascade Range in Oregon prepared for the Willamette National Forest.
 Issues included aquatic and terrestrial functioning, geomorphic (roads and landslides), and social (recreation).
 This analysis was a federal version that used the protocols from the Aquatic Conservation Strategy of the Northwest Forest Plan for the Willamette National Forest, 1998.
 The analysis was written up in a 126-page report.
 The analysis included an evaluation of geomorphic, aquatic, terrestrial, and social issues, the creation of a new vegetation layer to the GIS based on aerial photos, and results of computer simulations.
 Quartz Creek WA